Adedoja/LampStack-Project/README.md

 When prompted, confirm installation by typing Y which means yes and then ENTER.

-When the installation is finished, log in to the MySQL console and  type ->
+When the installation is finished, log in to the MySQL console and  type:

 ```sudo mysql
 ```